I am a

 Prepare for a first-class career as a music teacher

-You’ll study the nature of learning and teaching, explore current innovative methods in the studio setting, and apply this learning to your own development, both as performer and teacher.
+You'll study the nature of learning and teaching, explore current innovative methods in the studio setting, and apply this learning to your own development, both as performer and teacher.
+You'll also have the opportunity to present your work to the public, whether in recitals, print or electronic media.

 Study pedagogy at Griffith